:return: The text to display for the package command description.

 .. note:: This documentation is under construction.

--**SA**lome**T**ools (**sat**) is a suite of commands that can be used to perform operation
+-**SA**lome**T**ools (**sat**) is a suite of commands that can be used to perform operations

 -on SALOME.

-+The **Sa**\ lome\ **T**\ ools (sat) is a suite of command
++The **Sa**\ lome\ **T**\ ools (sat) is a suite of commands

 +that can be used to perform operations on SALOME_.